-Happy-people-pills for all seeks to boost the happiness of all - at least those who desire to boost their happiness.
-As noted, this includes those in the lowest range of happiness - the clinically depressed - and persons in the "normal range" of happiness.
+Happy-people-pills for all seeks to boost the happiness of all -at least those who desire to boost their happiness.
+As noted, this includes those in the lowest range of happiness -the clinically depressed-and persons in the "normal range" of happiness.
 I have indicated too that genes play a causal role in the moods of all of us, not just the depressed.
 This suggests (but hardly necessitates) that there is no significant technical or scientific challenge to boosting the happiness of those in the normal range as compared with the challenge of boosting the depressed into the normal range with pharmacological agents.
 It should be obvious that the fact that the scientific and technological challenges are similar is in itself no reason for pursuing the use of happy-people-pills for those in the normal range.
 After all, this would ignore the question of whether there are other non-scientific and non-technological dissimilarities.

 One often cited difference is that there is a clear moral difference between therapeutic and enhancement uses of happy-people-pills.
-Certainly public perception acknowledges a large difference: most citizens in Western democracies agree that, at least in some cases, pharmacology is an appropriate means to treat depression, but often recoil in horror at the prospect of the normally happy availing themselves of happy-people-pills.
-Thus, the therapy versus enhancement distinction is important because it is often cited as justification for using pharmacology for the depressed, but not for the normally happy.
-For instance, even Leon Kass, one of the most prominent critics of pharmacological enhancement of happiness, thinks that it is appropriate, at least in some cases, to use the family of antidepressants known collectively as SSRIs (selective serotonin reuptake inhibitors) to treat some forms of depression.5 At least part of his reasoning seems to be that treating depression is a matter of therapy, rather than enhancement.
-Therapy here is understood as restoring "normal functioning," but Kass will have no truck with the idea that we should use pharmacology for enhancement purposes, to boost within the normal range, or, more radically, beyond what is possible given human nature.
-In contrast, happy-people-pills for all says that everyone - every consenting adult, that is - should have access to happy-people-pills.
-And while Kass and I are at loggerheads, there is also a third possibility: pharmacology should not be available to anyone, including the depressed.
-To keep these straight, it will help to provide some names to these positions.
+Certainly public perception acknowledges a large difference: most citizens in Western democracies agree that, at least some in pharmacology is an appropriate means to treat depression, but often recoil in horror at the prospect of the normally happy availing themselves of happy-people-pills.
+Thus, the therapy versus enhancement distinction is important it is often cited as justification pharmacology for the depressed, but not for the normally happy.
+For instance, even Leon Kass, one of the most prominent critics of pharmacological enhancement of happiness, thinks that it is appropriate, at least in some use the family of antidepressants to